 Aside from major depressive disorder and anxiety, Paxil is often an option for patients with premenstrual dysphoric disorder (physical and psychological symptoms that occur before the onset of a woman’s menstrual period), chronic headaches, tingling in the hands and feet caused by diabetes and — when taken with other medications — bipolar disorder.

-In a 2009 study published in Archives of General Psychiatry, researchers discovered Paxil had a specific pharmacological effect on personality that is distinct from its effect on depression.
+In a 2009 study published in Archives of General Psychiatry, researchers discovered that Paxil had a specific pharmacological effect on personality that is distinct from its effect on depression.
 In other words, Paxil may affect a person’s personality traits in positive ways, including improving negative emotions such as hostility, self-consciousness and sensitivity to stress.

 Despite its Category D pregnancy warning and lack of FDA approval for use in patients under 18, Paxil may still be prescribed to pregnant women, children and adolescents as an off-label use to treat depression or other disorders.